 Use bold paints sparingly

-While it is still fine to use bolds on walls, the best results are achieved with features such as accented features or even art blocks painted against a neutral background if you really want on walls.
+While it is still fine to use bolds on walls, the best results are achieved as accented features or even art blocks painted against a neutral background.
 You can opt for a striking shade for features such as paintwork while keeping walls light and bright.
 Yellows are particularly popular for the coming season, and you can pair them with light grey walls for a real Scandinavian feel; it’s the perfect place to hone your hygge!
-If you are lucky and your landlord allow you paint the wall, then you want to go half and half, any direction.
+If you are lucky and your landlord allows you to paint the wall, then you want to go half and half, any direction.
 You can go vertical or horizontal- totally up to you.
 To make sure your walls are covered the right way, it’s best to hire a professional painter and decorator.
 This way you can achieve any look you need and save your time.
 As much as it may simple to just paint your walls, for an inexperienced person you can make many errors leaving strikes, or use too much paint which can result in this being over expensive to fix it.

 Be bold with furniture and accessories